titoBouzout/dom-flair/readme.md

 ```

 Sometimes the attributes you add get overwritten by something else.
-In that case you can assign to your attributes a higher priority by defining it as high priority instead.
+In that case you can assign to the attributes a higher priority by defining it as high priority instead.